Minimum discrepancy principle strategy for choosing $k$ in $k$-NN regression: Conclusion

 As for perspectives of this work, we are interested in the theoretical performance of the Nadaraya-Watson regressor (\cite{nadaraya1964estimating, wasserman2006all}).
-Apparently, it should be close to the one of the k-NN regression estimator since these two non-parametric estimators are closely related (see the monographs \cite{gyorfi2006distribution, tsybakov2008introduction}).
+It should be close to the one of the k-NN regression estimator since these two non-parametric estimators are related (see the monographs \cite{gyorfi2006distribution, tsybakov2008introduction}).
 The main difficulty should come from the fact that, if $h$ is the bandwidth parameter and $A_h$ is the smoothing matrix of the Nadaraya-Watson estimator, then $\textnormal{tr}(A_h^{\top}A_h) \neq \textnormal{tr}(A_h)$.
 This fact implies that the expectation of the empirical risk minus the noise variance will not be equal to the difference between the bias and variance terms (see Eq. (\ref{exp_empirical_risk})).
 Therefore, there should be another concentration result that deals with this problem.
 Besides that, we should emphasize that the early stopping rules in this work were estimating the famous bias-variance trade-off (\cite[Chapter 7]{hastie2009elements}).
-However, recently, (\cite{belkin2019reconciling, belkin2020two}) the bias-variance balancing paradigm was rethought by discovering some settings (exact fit to the data) for which a phenomenon of the "double descent" of the risk curve appeared.
+However, in (\cite{belkin2019reconciling, belkin2020two}) the bias-variance balancing paradigm was rethought by discovering some settings (exact fit to the data) for which a phenomenon of the "double descent" of the risk curve appeared.
 It would be interesting to understand if early stopping can work for these settings.
-The reader can look at a recent paper (\cite{dwivedi2020revisiting}) and references therein for another reexamination of the paradigm.
+The reader can look at (\cite{dwivedi2020revisiting}) and references therein for another reexamination of the paradigm.
+Another future direction could be modifying the minimum discrepancy principle strategy such that it can escape the so-called curse of dimensionality (\cite{tsybakov2008introduction, hastie2009elements}) in the minimax-optimal rate.
+The reader can go through (\cite{zhao2021efficient}) for an example of a method to choose $k$ in the classification setting where it was possible.